natbw/dl-precipitation-modeling/README.md

 It provides scripts to preprocess ERA5 Zarr data, train baseline, LSTM, and Transformer models, and evaluate predictions including extreme precipitation events.

+This repository is structured to be run locally on either CPU or GPU enabled processing.

 # Structure